 Sending out an invoice may appear simple, but if you do it well, it’s almost an art form.
 Many entrepreneurs and business owners don’t understand how to do it properly.
-So if you haven’t evaluated your invoicing habits with care, then there’s a good chance you’re missing out on opportunities to maximize your revenue as well as improve your recordkeeping.
+Many haven’t evaluated your invoicing habits with care.
+If this is you, there’s a good chance you’re missing out on opportunities to maximize your revenue.

 You can’t prevent delinquent invoicing from happening altogether.
-Whether you’re a small business with five or six clients or a massive corporation with thousands, you’re going to have accounts receivable that don’t come through on time.
+Whether you’re a small business or a massive corporation, you’re going to have accounts receivable that come late.

 The difference between a successful firm and the slackers is that the former knows how to reduce the risk of late payments by observing the following tips: